Bob Schuler

 Robert Schuler (June 15, 1943 – June 19, 2009) was a Republican politician who formerly served in the Ohio General Assembly.
 Schuler first entered politics in the late 1970s as a member of the Deer Park City Council and also spent four years as a Sycamore Township trustee from 1988 to 1992.
 Initially running for the Ohio House of Representatives in 1992, he went on to win reelection in 1994, 1996, and 1998.
 With term limits in effect, Schuler was ineligible to run for a fifth term in 2000, and was succeeded by Michelle G. Schneider.

 Although term-limited from the House, Schuler soon returned to the legislature as a member of the Ohio Senate.
 With Richard Finan term-limited in 2002, Schuler sought his seat.
 He went on to win, and was reelected in 2006.

-In his memoir Hillbilly Elegy, J. D. Vance recalls that he worked for Schuler while he was in college.
+In his memoir Hillbilly Elegy, Ohio Senator, and future Vice President of the United States JD Vance recalls that he worked for Schuler while he was in college.